oVirt/ovirt-site/source/sla/watchdog-device.html.md

 **2) report the watchdog event to user**

        Engine poll vm's stats and to check whether a watchdog event was triggered.
        Engine will notify the user when a watchdog event is triggered.
-So the user can see the notification on a watchdog action taken, and he can take some actions as he wishes, such as stop / restart the VM.
+So the user can see the notification on a watchdog action taken, it the action is set "none", then he can take some actions as he wishes, such as stop / restart the VM.

 <Category:SLA> <Category:Vdsm>